dxos/dxos/docs/content/composer/plugins/definition.md

 The contents of the provides object are of interest only to other plugins, which implement specific keys and values to define functionality with.

-For example, the Surfaces plugin defines a `provides.surface.component` object that `<Surface />` elements use to determine what components to use when rendering:
+For example, the [Surface](surface) plugin defines a `provides.surface.component` object that `<Surface />` elements use to determine what components to use when rendering:

 ```tsx
 import { definePlugin } from '@dxos/app-framework';